Frozen Daiquiri

 Common Mistake

-A common mistake is using too much ice, which can dilute the flavors and result in a watery cocktail instead of a smooth, slushy texture.
+A common mistake is using too much ice, which can dilute the flavors and make the drink too watery instead of achieving the desired slushy consistency.

 Frequently Asked Questions